 Mary Jane Kelly was widely considered to be the last of the Canonical Five Jack the Ripper victims, and largely due to the brutally horrific nature of her murder, she has undoubtedly become the most famous victim of them all.

 Perhaps it is ironic, then, that very little knowledge we have of her past life has actually been confirmed to be true.
-Much of what we know about Mary today came from the woman herself and was then recounted after her death on 9th November 1888 in Miller’s Court, Dorset Street.
+Much of what we know about her today came from the woman herself and was then recounted after Mary Jane Kelly’s death on 9 November 1888 in Miller’s Court, Dorset Street.

 Mary Jane Kelly’s Background

-Story has it that Mary Jane Kelly was born in Limerick, Ireland, and after her family moved to Wales, she married at the tender age of sixteen to a man named Davies.
+Who was Mary Jane Kelly?
+The story is that Mary Jane Kelly was born in Limerick, Ireland, and after her family moved to Wales, she married a man named Davies at the tender age of 16.
 However, she was widowed just a few years later when her husband was killed during a mining explosion.

 It is said that Mary arrived in the East End of London circa 1883-1884, first lodging in Breezer’s Hill in St George-in-the-East and, by 1886, in Thrawl Street, Spitalfields.